Welcome to Unique Learning System

 Individual Student Plans

 Create individualized plans for students who have schedules that are drastically different than your own.
-Student Plans can be created for students who have different IEP goals and join different classrooms throughout the day.
+Student Plans can be created for unique learners who have different IEP goals and join different classrooms throughout the day.

 Click here for more information on creating an Individual Student Plan.